apache/druid/docs/tutorials/tutorial-sketches-theta.md

 ## Prerequisites

-For this tutorial, you should have already downloaded Druid as described in the [single-machine quickstart](index.md) and have it running on your local machine.
+Before proceeding, download Druid as described in the [single-machine quickstart](index.md) and have it running on your local machine.
+You don't need to load any data into the Druid cluster.

-It will also be helpful to have finished [Tutorial: Loading a file](../tutorials/tutorial-batch.md) and [Tutorial: Querying data](../tutorials/tutorial-query.md).
+It's helpful to have finished [Tutorial: Loading a file](../tutorials/tutorial-batch.md) and [Tutorial: Querying data](../tutorials/tutorial-query.md).

+## Sample Data

 This tutorial works with the following data:
 - **date**: a timestamp.
 In this case it's just dates but as mentioned earlier, a finer granularity makes sense in real life.